Mad Gasser of Mattoon

-The Mad Gasser of Mattoon (also known as the "Anesthetic Prowler," the "Phantom Anesthetist," or simply the "Mad Gasser") was the name given to the person or people believed to be responsible for a series of apparent gas attacks that occurred in Mattoon, Illinois, during the mid-1940s.
+The Mad Gasser of Mattoon (also known as the "Anesthetic Prowler", the "Phantom Anesthetist", or simply the "Mad Gasser") was the name given to an event of alleged mass hysteria in which a person or people allegedly committed a series of apparent gas attacks in Mattoon, Illinois, during the mid-1940s.
 More than two dozen separate cases of gassings were reported to police over the span of two weeks, in addition to many more reported sightings of the suspected assailant.
 The gasser's supposed victims reported smelling strange odors in their homes which were soon followed by symptoms such as paralysis of the legs, coughing, nausea and vomiting.
-No one died or had serious medical consequences.
+No one died or had serious medical consequences as a result of the gas attacks.

 Police remained skeptical of the accounts throughout the entire incident.
-No physical evidence was ever found, and many reported gassings had simple explanations, such as spilled nail polish or odors emanating from animals or local factories.
+Many reported gassings had simple explanations, such as spilled nail polish or odors emanating from animals or local factories.
 Victims made quick recoveries from their symptoms and suffered no long-term effects.
 Nevertheless, local newspapers ran alarmist articles about the reported attacks and treated the accounts as fact.

-The attacks are widely considered to be a case of mass hysteria.
-However, others maintain that the Mad Gasser actually existed, or that the perceived attacks have another explanation, such as industrial pollution.
+Although the explanation that the reports were only a case of mass hysteria is widely accepted, others maintain that a Mad Gasser actually existed.